Saunved/mint-css/docs/class-list.md

 .card | defines a card
 .box | defines a box
-.hoverable | defines an element that acquires a box shadow on hover
+.hoverable | defines an element that acquires a box shadow on hover .card-title | defines the title of a card .card-content | defines the content of a card .card-footer | defines the footer of a card .card-image | defines an image contained in a card

 ## Responsive helpers
 class name | purpose